 14. Frank Lloyd Wright’s Bachman-Wilson House

-The house is located on Museum Way on the grounds of the Crystal Bridges Museum of American Art in Bentonville.
+The Bachman-Wilson house is nestled on Museum Way, situated on the grounds of the esteemed Crystal Bridges Museum of American Art in Bentonville.
 It’s a remarkable testament to Wright’s genius and a must-visit for anyone with an appreciation for architectural marvels.

 15. 21c Museum